Listed Building Insurance

 Do you insure listed buildings of all grades?

 Yes.
-We can insure Grade I, Grade II* and Grade II listed homes in England and Wales, as well as Category A, B and C listed properties in Scotland.
+We can insure Grade I, Grade II*, and Grade II listed homes in England and Wales, and Category A, B and C listed properties in Scotland, subject to individual underwriting.

 Does rivr insure homes built of non-standard materials?